The CDC and the Biden administration are urging communities to reopen schools as quickly as possible.

 SUCCESSFUL INFECTION = EXPOSURE TO VIRUS X TIME

-True HEPA filtration (or H13, according to the U.S. Department of Energy) is the most effective air-purifying technology available today.
+True HEPA (High-Efficiency Particulate Air) filtration is the most effective air-purifying technology available.
 It’s used by hospitals, high-tech clean rooms, and scientific labs as a proven method of removing airborne impurities.

-- Small droplets can quickly spread up to 16 feet before evaporating, leaving virus particles floating weightlessly to circulate even further.
+- Small droplets quickly spread up to 16 feet before evaporating, leaving virus particles floating weightlessly to circulate further.